Dansando8/Dansando8/README.md

 - 📫 How to reach me: [LinkedIn](www.linkedin.com/in/daniel-sandoval-vcc)
 - ⚡ Fun fact: I am very social!
 - 👓 The geek : I am passionate about new technologies and a little bit geeky.
 - 🕶 The Rock Star: I really love playing music and karaoke !
+- 🌎 I currently live in French Canada
 <br />